 Big data is explained as a massive collection and understanding of data, which is made possible through strong analytical capabilities that monitor and analyze various digital streams.
-The ability to analyze large, complex and rapidly changing datasets comprised of structured, semi-structured or unstructured data to gain valuable insights.
-Sparrow ERP Offers Deeper Insights Into Your Data and gives you better-tailored insights, data Captured in Sparrow ERP stored in ElasticSearch.
+The ability to analyze large, complex, and rapidly changing datasets comprising structured, semi-structured or unstructured data to gain valuable insights.
+Sparrow ERP Offers Deeper Insights Into Your Data and gives you better-tailored insights, data Captured in Sparrow ERP stored in Elasticsearch.
 You can use kibana to power your next generation analytics and machine learning strategies.

 Key Functions Required by IoT and Big Data Analytics

 IoT requires operators to operate the software on devices remotely, without taking the network of sensors out of service.

 Security crucial, particularly where remote access to sensors is required.

 New Platform-as-a-Service (PAAS) offerings emerging for Big Data

 Vast amounts of data can be generated by sensors.

 Need to filter data to that which is necessary so that systems aren’t overwhelmed.

 Diversity of devices producing data from different locations needs to be configured so that the data can be leveraged